 Who Is Performing The Facelift?

 Facelifts should only be performed by highly qualified physicians who have done quality work in the past.
 There are a lot of questions you can ask your physician in order to paint a more complete picture of their skills, including how many years they’ve been in the medical field, their certifications, and references.
 Check out this page from the American Academy of Dermatologists for more questions you can ask your physician.

 The link provided above mentions some other important considerations, iThe link provided above mentions some other important considerations, including what the physician will do should complications arise and whether or not you’re a good candidate.
 Not everyone is a good candidate for facelifts.
 Traditional facelifts are an elective surgery; if you’re not in tip-top shape, you might not be able to get a facelift.
 Surgeries are inherently risky, from anesthetics to blood loss.
 There are also a number of medical conditions which may disqualify you.
 That said, non invasive facelifts which don’t require surgery (which we’ll detail in the next section) are much less risky.
 As such, people with underlying medical conditions that might prevent surgery may still be eligible for alternative procedures.

 Are There Alternative Procedures?

 What facelifts do, they do extraordinarily well.
 That said, there are a growing number of innovative new dermatological techniques that have been refined in order to reduce the need for surgery.
 When it comes to facelifts, for example, you might instead opt for a stem cell facelift.
 This technique rejuvenates the face by using stem cells taken from your own body.
 The stem cell facelift is far less invasive – no surgery required!
 The results may be less drastic than a traditional facelift, but that’s often a very good trade-off for not having to undergo surgery.
-For a Beverly hills facelift get in touch with us
+For a face lift in Beverly Hills get in touch with us